Skip to main content

 Start Simple, Evolve

-Begin with basic events and add complexity over time: Phase 1: Core Events
+Begin with basic events and add complexity over time: Phase 1: Minimal (Just Track Messages)

 {